bhanukaaa/Wordle50/README.md

 * Upon every time a valid word is checked, the winHandler function will check for matches with the hidden word and handle the HTML body changes in the event of a Win or Loss.

-* The game also uses a XML Http Request that I got help with on stackoverflow to help me solve the problem of sending data to flask without using a form.
+* The game also uses an XML HTTP request that I got help with on StackOverflow to help me solve the problem of sending data to Flask without using a form.

 * Flask handles all the SQL and Jinja data, to allow the Leaderboard to function.